-Historically, Mexico’s emissions have been increasing since 1990.
-GHG emissions have steadily shifted away from agriculture and LULUCF towards energy-related emissions.
-While in 1990 agricultural emissions represented 31% of Mexico’s GHG emissions, by 2015 their share had declined to 18%.
-Over the same time period, energy-related emissions increased substantially—by almost 40%.
+Emissions in Mexico have continuously increased since 1990, with emissions shifting away from agriculture and LULUCF towards energy-related sectors.
+While agricultural emissions represented 31% of national emissions in 1990, by 2015 their share had declined to 18%.
+Over the same time period, energy-related emissions increased by almost 40%.
 It is worth noting that as of 2013, historical emissions as reported by the inventory are higher than the - already high - emissions projections under the NDC baseline.

-The basis for climate policy in Mexico is its ‘General Climate Change Law’ (LGCC)—which was adopted in 2012—translates the overarching targets into strategies and plans, and provides the institutional framework for implementation.
+The basis for climate policy in Mexico is its ‘General Climate Change Law’ (LGCC)—adopted in 2012—which translates the overarching targets into strategies and plans, and provides the institutional framework for implementation.
 The law does not include concrete political instruments, rendering it impossible to quantify its direct effects.
-Notably, the most recent reform to this law includes the addition of Mexico’s NDC sectoral emission reduction targets for transport, electricity generation, buildings, oil & gas, industry, agriculture and waste sectors.
+The most recent reform to this law includes the addition of Mexico’s first NDC sectoral emission reduction targets for transport, electricity generation, buildings, oil & gas, industry, agriculture and waste sectors.
 The fact that the sectoral targets have been included in national legislation is now, unfortunately, being used as an argument against updating and increasing ambition of Mexico’s NDC in this new round, as argued by representatives of the Ministry of Environment during public consultations (SEMARNAT, 2020b).

 In 2014, Mexico implemented a carbon tax that is set at approximately at US$3.5/tCO2e differentiated by fuel type (SEMARNAT, 2014).
 This tax is expected to generate an annual revenue of about US$1 billion.
 However, its impact on GHG emission reduction is unclear and, given its low rate, a substantial emission reduction is unlikely.
 At the end of 2017, the regulation for the use of emission reduction credits for compliance under the carbon tax in Mexico came into force.
 This regulation establishes the allowance of Certified Emissions Reductions (CERs)—from CDM projects in Mexico—as well as Green Certified Emission Reductions—in the EU ETS—as payment means under the carbon tax (Diario Oficial de la Federación, 2017; World Bank Group and Ecofys, 2018).

 In 2017, Mexico began a simulation of a voluntary Emissions Trading Scheme (ETS).
 The General Climate Change Law was amended later that year to make the scheme mandatory as soon as its three-year pilot phase concludes.
-The ETS will not replace the existing carbon tax.
-The ETS’ pilot phase—originally programmed to start in August 2018—will begin operation in 2019 (Secretaría de Medio Ambiente y Recursos Naturales (SEMARNAT), 2017, 2018).
+The ETS will not replace the existing carbon tax and its pilot phase—originally programmed to start in August 2018—was planned to start operation in January 2020 (SEMARNAT, 2019b).

-The preliminary regulations indicate that the emissions cap for the trial phase will be determined 30 days before its start based on the reported historical emissions of participants and Mexico’s NDC.
+The preliminary regulations indicate that the emissions cap for the trial phase will be determined 30 days before its start based on the reported historical emissions of participants and Mexico’s NDC (SEMARNAT, 2019b).
 Defining the ETS cap on historical emissions puts the programme at risk of not achieving substantial emissions reductions.
-The cap should instead be set based on ambitious international climate commitments that are in light with the Paris Agreement goal.
-Between 400 and 700 companies are expected to participate in the market (Santiago and Rodríguez, 2017).
+The cap should instead be set based on ambitious international climate commitments that are in line with the Paris Agreement goal.

-In January 2019—just two months into the new administration—Mexico’s new government announced the cancellation of the 2018 long-term electricity auction (Centro Nacional de Control de Energía, 2019).
-This auction—originally scheduled for December 2018—was intended to assign contracts for the trading of power, cumulative electric energy and clean energy certificates from 2021 onwards, but was suspended end of 2018 due to the change of government (Centro Nacional de Control de Energía, 2018a, 2018b).
-Nevertheless, López Obrador has stated that his administration will honour the results of the first three long-term electricity auctions–which took place in 2015, 2016 and 2017 (Karol, 2019).
+In January 2019, Mexico’s government announced the cancellation of the 2018 long-term electricity auction (Centro Nacional de Control de Energía, 2019).
+This auction was intended to assign contracts for the trading of power, cumulative electric energy and clean energy certificates from 2021 onwards, but was suspended end of 2018 due to the change of government (Centro Nacional de Control de Energía, 2018a, 2018b).
+Furthermore, the government is using COVID-19 as a reason to further postpone the integration of renewables to the National Electrical System (Government of Mexico, 2020).

 After fast-tracking permitting process, the construction of the “Dos Bocas” refinery in Tabasco started in June 2019 (Fanny Miranda, 2019).
 This project, together with López Obrador´s policy to foster fossil fuels in Mexico, has been heavily criticised by environmental groups nationally and internationally (Alberto Nájar, 2019).
 The criticism refers to concerns about climate change – going in the opposite direction of net-zero emissions – and concerns regarding safety, as the location is prone to hurricanes and flooding, as well as impacts on the local environment (CEMDA, 2019; Forbes, 2019).

-In its NDC, Mexico committed itself to unconditionally reduce GHG emissions from the forestry sector by 144% in 2030 from a BAU baseline (Government of Mexico, 2015).
+In its NDC, Mexico committed to unconditionally reduce GHG emissions from the forestry sector by 144% in 2030 from a BAU baseline (Government of Mexico, 2015).
 This means emissions going from 32 MtCO2e in 2030 under a baseline scenario, to -14 MtCO2e under the NDC scenario.
 Unlike the commitments on other sectors this commitment was not included in the July 2018 reform to the General Climate Change Law (Government of Mexico, 2015).

 Mexico’s REDD+ National Strategy 2017-2030 (ENAREDD+) established strategic action lines with the aim of promoting continued reduction of LULUCF emissions and achieving 0% net deforestation rate by 2030 (CONAFOR, 2017).

-According to Mexico’s inventory data, emissions from the waste sector have increased by more than 70% between 1990 and 2015, making this sector with the highest emissions increase in this period.
+According to Mexico’s inventory data, emissions from the waste sector have gone from 12 MtCO2e to 43 MtCO2e between 1990 and 2015, making this sector the one with the highest emissions increase in this period.